artefactory/deploy_stable_difusion/README.md

 ## Docker image

-The deployment of the model is dockerized inside a dockerfile.
+The deployment of the model is done using Docker.

 The 2 following PORT are used:
 - `7080`: Inference